unhcr-dataviz/unhcrthemes/README.md

 showtext::showtext_auto()
 ```

+### unhcrverse

-> This package is part of `unhcrverse`, a set of packages to ease the
+This package is part of `unhcrverse`, a set of packages to ease the
-> production of statistical evidence and data stories.
+production of statistical evidence and data stories.
 You can install
-> them all with the following:
+them all with the following:

 ``` r
 ## Use UNHCR Open data  - https://unhcr.github.io/unhcrdatapackage/docs/